ychding11/DX11ComputeShaderForImageFilters/README.md

   - only display source image
   - only display result image
   - display both source and result image

+- All images put in *image* folder are looped.
+- All effects put in *effect* folder are looped.

 ## Assumption
 1. only apply one "pixel effect" to one image at one time.
 1. just view "static effects", user is unable to adjust effect parameter.
 1. all effects are one-pass effects.
-1. only DX11 is supported.

 ## Plan
 1. much more flexible design
-1. dd support to multipass-effects
+1. add support to multipass-effects